 - You want to build a cross-platform app

-- Security is a key aspect of Java
+- Security is a crucial aspect of Java

 - Secure connection with cloud services

 Developing two native apps to reach both iOS and Android platforms is time-consuming and can be expensive.
-The main reason for this is because each platform’s apps are written in a different language.
+The main reason is that each platform’s apps are written in a different language.

 Another compelling reason to use Java for iPhone app development is if you have an Android app written in Java that you want to bring to the iOS platform.
-Instead of finding a developer who knows Swift or Objective-C, you could take your Java app and use OpenJDK to quickly turn it into an iOS app too.
+Then, instead of finding a developer who knows Swift or Objective-C, you could take your Java app and use OpenJDK to quickly turn it into an iOS app.

 One final reason you may want to consider using Java for iPhone app development is security.
-When Java was created, security was a major cornerstone of development.
-Security is a major concern with any digital asset, but lately, cyberattacks have gotten more savvy and devastating.
-There are other ways to address security with iOS apps, but Java is well-known for its robust security features.
+When Java was created, security was a significant cornerstone of development.
+Security is a primary concern with any digital asset, but lately, cyberattacks have gotten more savvy and devastating.
+Of course, there are other ways to address security with iOS apps, but Java is well-known for its robust security features.

 There are a lot of different approaches to app development, and it can be confusing to understand them all on your own.
 If you need help developing an iOS app, cross-platform app, or Android app, reach out to an app development partner.